-I started with rice cereal which I had been against from the get go but I had been convinced by my NOT regular pediatrician that it was a must I start with it.
-Her reasoning was that babies will push out the food from their mouth until they get used to it, it’s too messy to do a vegetable first and they need to learn eating from a spoon first which all of these statements weren’t true for Oliver.
-He devoured his first bowl of rice cereal which indicated that he was definitely ready for solids, had no problem with the spoon and he wasn’t messy at all.
-But babies are different once again!
-What works for me & Oliver might not for you.
+I started with rice cereal, which I had been against from the get-go, but I had been convinced by my NOT regular pediatrician that it was a must to start with it.
+Her reasoning was that babies will push out the food from their mouth until they get used to it, it’s too messy to do a vegetable first and they need to learn to eat from a spoon first – all of these statements weren’t true for Oliver.
+He devoured his first bowl of rice cereal which indicated that he was definitely ready for solids, had no problem with the spoon and wasn’t messy at all.
+Once again, all babies are different!
+What works for me and Oliver might not for you.

-How do I know if my baby is ready for solids?
-What I’ve learned is that once your babe can hold his head by himself, shows interest in what you eat, doesn’t turn their head when you offer solid (don’t force your baby!) is when they’re ready.
+What I’ve learned is that once your babe can hold his head by himself, shows interest in what you eat, doesn’t turn their head when you offer solids (don’t force your baby!) – that is when they’re ready.

-What is the main rule in giving solids?
-Now here’s how I basically did it and worked for Oliver: You try an appropriate vegetable for more than three days and move on to another; pass on to fruits.
-I started with Peas, I waited three days in between every time I tried a new vegetable.
+Now here’s how I did it and it worked for Oliver: You try an appropriate vegetable for more than three days and then move on to another.
+I started with peas.
+I waited three days in between every time I tried a new vegetable.
 I quickly fed him twice a day because I could tell he was hungry for real food.
-Once you’ve tried a couple different aliment, you can make fun purees!
+Once you’ve tried a couple of different vegetables, you can make fun purees!

-Why do you have to try one vegetable at a time and for three days or more?
-To see if there’s any allergic reaction as it can take up to three four days to show any signs.
+To see if there are any allergic reactions, as it can take up to three or even four days to show any signs.

 The first purees are clean and just one veggie or fruit at a time.
 I used organic food and made him the purees.
-It was really fun.
-Once I moved on to a new veggie and fruit and waited the 3 day rule for each, that’s when I had fun mixing to or three aliment and eventually added oatmeal or other grains mixed in.
-I also waited the 3 day rule with these.
+It was really fun!
+Once I moved on to a new veggie and fruit and waited for the 3-day rule for each, that’s when I had fun mixing two or three veggies and eventually added oatmeal or other grains mixed in.
+I also waited for 3 days with these.

 He had a hard time with oatmeal as he didn’t like the texture or taste so I’d have to combine it with either a fruit or a tasty vegetable.
 You can eventually start adding spices at 8 months.
-I added cinnamon a little before though.
+I added cinnamon a little before that though.
 I was recommended to start giving a little peanut butter at 6 months, first rub a little bit on the skin and see if there were any reaction and then introduce it very little.
-They believe that giving it earlier actually helps the body at not being allergic.
-There are fruits and vegetables that are only appropriate for certain age.
-So you have a category for 4-6 months, 5-7 months etc…plus foods that are a no-no until they’re a year old like honey.
-Below, is a website link with all these infos and charts for your babies first time food!
+They believe that giving it earlier actually helps the body to not become allergic.
+There are fruits and vegetables that are only appropriate for a certain age.
+So you have a category for 4-6 months, 5-7 months etc…plus foods that are a no-no until they’re a year old (like honey).

 TIP: add breastmilk or formula in your purees for extra nutrition and they’ll probably like the taste better.
 Also, some people say that starting with a vegetable is better so they don’t get too much of a love for a sweet taste.

 My little veggie & fruit cheat sheet to keep track.
-You can find them here.
-Click here for the 4-6 months sheet Full website link below in the article to find more! a must visit!
+You can find similar templates online.

-You don’t have to start with purees, a lot of parents start with finger foods but I wasn’t ready at the beginning to do that…I think it just depends on your baby and what you’re comfortable with.
-I bought Organic vegetables and fruits and made purees with the Beaba baby food maker.
+You don’t have to start with purees.
+A lot of parents start with finger foods, but I wasn’t ready at the beginning to do that…I think it just depends on your baby and what you’re comfortable with.
+I bought organic vegetables and fruits and made purees with the Beaba baby food maker.
 I love it and it’s so easy!
 It steams and blends into a puree.
-I still use it now for me and Oliver when I want to steam veggies or even fish! so don’t worry you don’t use it just for a couple of months only.
-I would make a little more than planned and put the extra puree in ice cube container or the beaba container and put it in the freezer.
+I still use it now for me and Oliver when I want to steam veggies or even fish!
+Don’t worry if you use it just for a couple of months only.
+I would make a little more than planned and put the extra puree in an ice cube container or the Beaba container and put it in the freezer.
 Once frozen, I’d put them in a ziplock and label them.

-There’s certain fruits or veggies that I bought in a container.
+There are certain fruits or veggies that I bought in a container.
 I only got organic brands.
-Earth’s best is one of my favorite.
-So if I didn’t have time or traveling, I’d give some to him.
+Earth’s Best is one of my favourites.
+So if I didn’t have time or was travelling, I’d give some to him.
 I still give him little fruit pouches for an afternoon snack.
-I’d also try out a a new vegetable from a pouch to see if he liked it or had any reaction and then would make it myself. example: sweet potato, squash, mangos….
+I’d also try out a new vegetable from a pouch to see if he liked it or had any reaction and then would make it myself.
+Example: sweet potato, squash, mangos…

 Green beans & sweet potato